ABOUT SMITH CENTRAL REGIONAL CENTER

 The Stonegate is a second-phase apartment building that is part of a multi-phased planned development for the Village, located in Arlington Heights, Illinois.
 The Village consists of the first phase apartment project called One Arlington apartments (completed in 2015); a 102-room hotel; 35,000 square feet of retail space; and an independent living facility for seniors.
 The Stonegate will contain approximately 263 residential housing units and supporting parking facilities.

-Smith Central Regional Center (formerly known as Central Western Regional Center) has sponsored EB-5 investors in multiple Burger King stores in Illinois and Ohio.
+Smith Central Regional Center has sponsored EB-5 investors in multiple Burger King stores in Illinois and Ohio.